Easy Arduino Menus for Rotary Encoders

 Operation

-While powered up, the Arduino remembers what you set each setting to and if you go back to the sub-menu for a setting you have already set a value to, it will start your encoder adjustments from the last value you chose!
+While on, the Arduino stores the settings you choose and if you revisit a sub-menu for a setting you’ve already adjusted, it will begin the encoder adjustments from the last value selected!

 Conclusion